-Unique hotels with charm and style in the heart of Copenhagen – that’s what the Arp-Hansen Hotel Group has stood for over the past 50 years.
-The strategy is clear: it’s all about nurturing boutique individuality.
+Unique hotels with character and style in the heart of Copenhagen – that’s what Arp-Hansen Hotel Group has stood for over the past 50 years.
+The strategy is clear: it’s all about boutique individuality.

-The Arp-Hansen Hotel Group was founded in 1960 by master builder Alf Arp-Hansen.
-With the acquisition of Gentofte Inn he started what has today become Copenhagen’s largest hotel collection.
-After extensive refurbish¬ment, Gentofte Hotel reopened in 1961, ready to welcome the first guests.
-The founder then embarked on opening new hotels at several locations in the capital.
+Arp-Hansen Hotel Group was founded in 1960 by master builder Alf Arp-Hansen.
+With the acquisition of Gentofte Inn in suburban Copenhagen he started what has today become the city’s largest hotel chain.
+After extensive refurbishment, Gentofte Hotel reopened in 1961, ready to welcome its first guests.
+The founder then embarked on rapid expansion at several locations in the capital.
 A disused spice warehouse from 1804 by Nyhavn Canal was his next big project.
-Superbly converted into the city’s first waterside ware¬house hotel, 71 Nyhavn Hotel opened in 1971 and found an instant following among Danish and foreign travellers alike.
+Superbly converted into Copenhagen’s first waterside warehouse hotel, 71 Nyhavn Hotel opened in 1971 and found an instant following among Danish and foreign travellers alike.

-A few years later, the innovative hotelier was charmed by a historic build¬ing from 1869.
-Nestled next to the Royal Danish Theatre, the name, Hotel Opera, was an obvious choice.
-With three hotels in the portfolio, the Arp-Hansen name now became synonymous with individually designed boutique hotels in distinct and attractively located premises.
+A few years later, the innovative hotelier was charmed by a historic building from 1869.
+Situated just behind the Royal Danish Theatre, the name, Hotel Opera, was an obvious choice.
+With three hotels in the portfolio, the Arp-Hansen name now became synonymous with individually designed boutique hotels, all of which were distinctive establishments with attractive locations.

-In 1986, the Arp-Hansen Hotel Group expanded again – this time with no less than two centrally located acquisitions: Hotel Christian IV located on Dronningens Tværgade and Grand Hotel on Vesterbrogade.
-And while Hotel Christian IV was leased to another operator in 2004, Grand Hotel from 1890 is still part of the Arp-Hansen Hotel Group collection.
-Following recent replenishment, the hotel has today regained its position as one of the city’s great classic hotels.
+In 1986, Arp-Hansen Hotel Group expanded again – this time with no less than two centrally located acquisitions: Hotel Christian IV in Dronningens Tværgade and Grand Hotel in Vesterbrogade.
+Hotel Christian IV was leased to another operator in 2004 and Grand Hotel in October 2017.

-Five years later, in 1991, the Arp-Hansen Hotel Group acquired the historic Hotel Phoenix Copenhagen in Bredgade.
-Dating back to the 1700s, the hotel enjoyed a golden era as the preferred destination of country aristocra¬cy and as a royal guest lodge for foreign princes.
-Following comprehensive restoration, the hotel has been reborn, as the name implies, as an attractive luxury hotel adorned with artworks, not least those from Alf Arp-Hansen’s considerable collection of paintings from the Danish Golden Age.
+Five years later, in 1991, we acquired the historic Hotel Phoenix Copenhagen in Bredgade.
+Dating back to the 1700s, the establishment enjoyed a golden era as the preferred destination of country aristocracy and as a royal guest lodge for foreign princes.
+The attractive hotel is known for its many artworks, not least those from our considerable collection of paintings from the Danish Golden Age.

-In 1998, the enterprising master builder passed away, having founded one of Denmark’s largest and most celebrated hotel chains.
-His two sons, Henning and Birger Arp-Hansen, took over the family business and two years after the death of the founder, the Arp-Hansen Hotel Group inaugurated Copen¬hagen Strand Hotel in a historic waterfront building from 1869, which had originally housed a paper mill and a box manufacturer.
+The enterprising master builder passed away in 1998, leaving one of Denmark’s largest and most celebrated hotel chain.
+His two sons, Henning and Birger Arp-Hansen, took over the family business and two years after the death of the founder, Arp-Hansen Hotel Group inaugurated Copenhagen Strand in a historic waterfront building from 1869, which had originally housed a paper mill and a box manufacturer.

-Three years later, in 2003, the dream of opening a hotel by Copenhagen City Hall Square finally came to fruition.
-The Square is a design hotel aimed at travellers that feel at home in the heart of a buzzing metropolis and who prefer to explore Copenhagen’s rich variety of restaurants rather than enjoy meals at the hotel, which consequently doesn’t offer evening dining.
+Three years later, in 2003, the dream of opening a hotel by Copenhagen’s City Hall Square finally came true.
+The Square is a design hotel aimed at travellers who feel at home in the heart of a buzzing metropolis and who prefer to explore the city’s rich variety of restaurants rather than enjoy all their meals at the hotel, which consequently doesn’t offer evening dining.

-The following year, Hotel Imperial by Vesterport Station was acquired, which has since undergone interior remodelling in a contemporary style and features an entire floor, including a number of Executive Rooms, inspired by the 1950s retro look of the Mad Men TV series.
-Design permeates this classic hotel in every respect, whose other floors are appointed by next-generation design talents.
+The very next year, Arp-Hansen Hotel Group acquired Imperial Hotel near Vesterport Station, which has since undergone interior remodelling in a contemporary style and features an entire floor, including a number of Executive Rooms, inspired by the 1950s retro look made famous by the popular Mad Men television series.
+Indeed, design is a central throughline of the modern Imperial Hotel.

 The hotel is contemporary and spectacular, offering luxurious amenities and interiors that speak to the imagination.
 As the name suggests, the hotel is inspired by one of the world’s oldest amusement parks, the magical universe of the nearby Tivoli Gardens.